michelou/haskell-examples/RESOURCES.md

 ## <span id="blogs">Blogs</span>

 - [Making the most of Cabal][blog_lau], June 6, 2020.
+-  [Kindness for Mean Girls: a discussion on type-level programming in Haskell][blog_nadeem] by Ayman Nadeem, May 2020.
-- [ Type Witnesses in Haskell](https://serokell.io/blog/haskell-type-level-witness) by Sandeep Chandrika, February 21, 2020.
+- [Type Witnesses in Haskell](https://serokell.io/blog/haskell-type-level-witness) by Sandeep Chandrika, February 21, 2020.
 - [Haskell for impatient Scala developer: Getting into speed][blog_msitko], February 8, 2020.
 - [No, dynamic type systems are not inherently more open](https://lexi-lambda.github.io/blog/2020/01/19/no-dynamic-type-systems-are-not-inherently-more-open/), January 19, 2020.
 - [Deeper Stack Knowledge][blog_deeper_stack], October 2018.